Skip to main content

 stability3 negative mentions

-• The second half of the game feels tacked on and shifts abruptly from metroidvania elements to a more action-oriented gameplay style, which can be jarring for players.
+• The second half of the game shifts abruptly from a metroidvania style to a more traditional FPS format, which may disappoint players expecting a consistent experience.

 • graphics